Wisdom Teeth: A Guide for Parents and Patients

 You’ve been told you need your wisdom teeth out.
 What’s next?

 The removal of wisdom teeth is a routine procedure in our office, but it probably doesn’t feel that way to you.
 For many of our patients, just hearing the words “surgery” and “extraction” tends to bring up some fears.
-Dr. Li wants you to know that wisdom teeth extraction is safe, quick, and comfortable.
+Dr. Li and Dr. Pan want you to know that wisdom teeth extraction is safe, quick, and comfortable.

 What are wisdom teeth, anyway?